Pyomo/pyomo/doc/OnlineDocs/getting_started/solvers.rst

 Pyomo supports modeling and scripting but does not install a solver automatically.
 For numerous reasons (including stability and managing intermittent dependency conflicts), Pyomo does not bundle solvers or have strict dependencies on any third-party solvers.
-The table below lists solvers that Pyomo supports and includes guidance on how to install them using ``pip`` or ``conda``.
+The table below lists a subset of the solvers compatible with Pyomo that can be installed using ``pip`` or ``conda``.
 It includes both commercial and open-source solvers -- users are responsible for understanding the license requirements for their desired solver.